aurelien-barbotin/proced-deepseg/README.md

 ## omnipose
 A Virtualenv necessary to run omnipose.
 Follow the instructions of the official page: https://pypi.org/project/omnipose/ Microsoft Visual C++ is necessary.
-For omnipose_custom, you also need to update the path to the custom omnipose model.
+Last checked, works for omnipose==0.4.4 but not for omnipose>1 For omnipose_custom, you also need to update the path to the custom omnipose model.
 Based on how it was trained, you also might need to change the parameter 'nchan'.

 ## cellpose
 So far it is expecting a `deepseg` environment.
 The processing script also needs to know the path to the custom models.IT can be the same environment as dl_for_mic as cellpose is a requirement of dl_for_mic.
 This may change in a near future.